 After a while I would give in as I was too tired to argue, but tonight I didn’t really have a choice.
 Something inside me had enough.

 “STOP! ” rushed out of my mouth, causing my body to roll up into a ball.
 I think he was asleep and just rolled over, however I stayed awake for the rest of the night wondering if this was the end to more than us sleeping together.

 It was odd, in the past I was always the affectionate one.
 Most guys I dated were not into PDA, and affection didn’t come easily unless we were in the bedroom or on the couch.
 Now I had that and more and it felt just too much.

-Looking at him, I wanted it to be.
-I wanted to be excited and happy.
+Looking at him, I wanted to be excited and happy.
 With him, there wasn’t the usual anxieties when dating of what shall we be, does he want a relationship, is he having sex with everyone, will I wake up with a STI, does he like me for more than just what I look like?

 With M, I had someone to call whenever, share my thoughts and be listened to.
-He would even take my calls when he was playing FIFA.
+He would even take my calls, even when he was playing FIFA.